-- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2017 and July 1, 2018. - Asset changes refer the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2017 to July 1, 2018.
-There were more retirees than assumed electing medical coverage.
-The increase in liability due to the retirees was more than offset by the active liability decrease. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
-The pre-Medicare premiums did not have an increase, so we applied a zero trend to the pre-Medicare curves.
-The Medicare premiums increased 7.68%, so we trended our curves with this increase. - Change in Discount Rate refers to the decrease in the liability is due to the increase in the discount rate from 3.58% to 3.87%. - Other Assumptions changes refer to the change in medical and pharmacy healthcare trends.
+- Expected Values refer to the change that would have occurred had experience matched all the assumptions between July 1, 2018 and July 1, 2019. - Asset changes refer to the change in the expected market value to actual market value. - Demographic changes refer to the change in actual current and potential future beneficiary data and elections from July 1, 2018 to July 1, 2019.
+There were more retirees than assumed electing medical coverage. - Change in Health Cost Assumptions refers to the change in actual claim curves compared to the expected claims based on the prior year claims.
+The claim curves were trended based on the trends from the prior year's valuation. - Change in Discount Rate refers to the increase in the liability is due to the decrease in the discount rate from 3.87% to 3.50%. - Other Assumptions changes refer to the change in medical and pharmacy healthcare trends.